What is direct to media printing?

 by Simon McClelland Morris

-Large format, Direct to media, Inspiration, Creativity, Guides
+Large format, Direct to media insights, Inspiration, Creativity, Guides

 Are you bored of board, card or paper - items all purchased easily from art supply stores or high street printers?
 Do you sit at your desk designing and dreaming about printing to something a bit more interesting, a bit more off the wall?
 Well, today's your lucky day!